lavague-ai/LaVague/docs/docs/get-started/under-the-hood.md

 - Given the current screenshot, the fastest way to find the model page seems to be to use the search bar.
 Instruction: Type 'Command R plus' on the search bar with placeholder "Search ..." and click on the first result
 ```
-These examples are inserted into our full WorldModel default prompt:
+These examples are inserted into our full World Model default prompt:

-!!! hint "Default WorldModel prompt in full"
+!!! hint "Default World Model prompt in full"

     You are an AI system specialized in high level reasoning.
 Your goal is to generate instructions for other specialized AIs to perform web actions to reach objectives given by humans.
     Your inputs are an objective in natural language, as well as a screenshot of the current page of the browser.